Simple Tip to Reduce Dry, Cracked Skin

-Do you suffer with dry, cracked skin and blame it on the harsh winter weather or the time you spend in the pool or washing too many dishes by hand?
+Do you suffer with dry, cracked skin and blame it on the harsh winter weather or the time you spend in the pool or washing dishes by hand?

 You can help to relieve cactus-like skin by switching to a short and warm shower or bath.
 Are you surprised?
 Okay, maybe not.
 But let me elaborate.

 Dry skin causes cells to flatten and not accept moisture deep down where it is needed.
 Wrinkling occurs faster when skin is not nurtured with moisturizers from without and good nutrients from within.

 But this is just one simple tip to implement in your quest for good and healthy skin.
 Check out these seven tips for healthy skin.
 And I am a big advocate for skin brushing too (though it does make me feel like I am a horse when I brush myself).
-Try it sometime.
+Have you tried skin brushing yet?